surfergrl/sgs-gift-guide/testing.md

 #### Product combinations

-The main issue with the application itself is that if there is no product available for the combination chosen, a 'catch-all' product appears.
-This means the results section is never empty, but also means that the user will be presented with a product that does not match the selections they made on the form.
+The main issue with the application itself is that if there is no product available for the combination chosen, two fallback bestseller products appear with a message.
+This means the results section is never empty, but also means that the user might be presented with products that do not match the selections they made on the form.

+The total number of possible combinations is:
+5 (Category)×3 (Gender)×5 (Theme)×6 (Style)×3 (Budget)=5×3×5×6×3= **1350**.

+Not all of the possible combinations will yield a product, as the product array is limited, which is why there is a fallback function to display bestsellers.

-With all the options available, there are over 500 possible combinations a user could pick.
-These cannot be coded in by hand.
-They would also require a lot more products to be available.
-This would be best done by linking to the full product catalogue in the WordPress/WooCommerce site which hosts the products.
-If there is no, or only one, suitable product, another 'bestseller' according to the database could be inserted.
+The products available would be better served by linking to the full product catalogue in the WordPress/WooCommerce site which hosts the products.
 Linking to and querying this database is beyond the scope of this project.
+I have instead extended the array to include some extra products which will match lots of critera in each price range.

+In the future, I would like to test the javascript with a testing framework such as Jest to specifically check that filtering by budget strictly adheres to the defined ranges, as manual testing would not be feasible on 1350 combinations.

 #### Submit button issue

 If the submit button was clicked more than once, the same results stacked up on top of each other.
 I went back and coded the button to clear the results area when it was clicked, before populating it with the latest results.

-#### Clearing the form and results area

-When the Submit button is clicked, the innerHTML for the results area loses its heading.
-The Reset button preserves the heading, but once Submit has been clicked, it's gone until there is a page refresh.
-I would look at this with more time.
+I also coded the Reset button to do the same, and reinstate the 'Your Suggestions will appear here' message.

 #### Updating products